Ethnicity pay gap reporting: the Government consults

 The Government has published a consultation paper on introducing mandatory pay gap reporting on ethnicity grounds.

-As we trailed in April 2018, this month the Government has published a consultation paper on introducing mandatory ethnicity pay gap reporting.
+The Government has published a consultation paper on introducing mandatory ethnicity pay gap reporting.
 This was a manifesto commitment for the Conservative Party; however, some thought that this policy could get lost due to the amount of Parliamentary time taken up by Brexit.

 This consultation comes on the anniversary of the Government’s Race Disparity Audit.
 This showed significant racial inequality in terms of access to good quality employment, housing and education for those from BAME backgrounds compared to their white counterparts.

 It also follows a series of reports/reviews which have shown continuing racial disparity in the UK in terms of pay and employment status, namely:

 - the Parker Review (2016) which highlighted the paucity of ethnic minorities in the boardrooms of Britain;